ABOUT KATE BERNAL

 My mom started working as a lawyer at a multinational company.
 Soon after, she noticed that even though her income had doubled, they weren’t saving much.
 So, my mom decided to do the same as my grandma did.

 She tracked our family’s income and expenses and opened additional bank accounts.
-One was to start saving money for retirement and for traveling to Colombia every year, another one was to buy two pieces of land and build a house on one of them, and one to use as an emergency fund.
+One was to start saving money for retirement and for traveling to Colombia every year, and another one was to buy two pieces of land and build a house on one of them, and one was to use as an emergency fund.

 Since both of my parents worked full-time and worked independently, my mom opened another bank account to track their businesses’ incomes better.
 She always tried to find the best deals to keep expenses low and savings interest rates high.
 So, she would switch banks every few years to get the best deals.